KILTprotocol/kilt-did-driver/docs/did-spec/spec.md

 The information about the submitter is required to be included and signed by the DID subject because upon the creation of a new DID on the KILT blockchain, a deposit is taken from the submitter's balance.
 To make it possible for the deposit payer to claim back the deposit, KILT allows not only the DID subject but also the deposit owner for a given DID, to delete that DID from the blockchain state.
-This deposit is returned only upon deletion of the DID, to incentivise keeping on the blockchain only data that is still relevant and subsidising the removal of unnecessary storage space.
+This deposit is returned only upon deletion of the DID to incentivise keeping data on the blockchain that is still relevant as well as to subsidise the removal of unnecessary storage items thus reducing the on-chain storage space.

 > For security reasons, a full DID can only be created once.
 After it is deactivated, it is permanently added to a "blacklist" which prevents a DID with the same identifier from being created again.